hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 The conversion from an `SSI` entry to a `DID Document` as specified by [DID Core](https://www.w3.org/TR/did-1.0/), follows the [**did:prism**](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md) specification.

 `DID`s are typically anchored on an underlying system or network.
 Regardless of the specific technology, any system that can record `DID`s and provide the data required to construct a corresponding `DID Document` is called a Verifiable Data Registry (`VDR`) - https://www.w3.org/TR/did-core/#detailed-architecture-diagram.
-In the case of the `did:prism` method, identifiers are recorded in the `PRISM VDR`, which is defined by the protocol described in this specification.
+For the `did:prism` method, identifiers are recorded in the `PRISM VDR`, as defined by the protocol described in this specification.
 The `SSI` entries are only one of the categories of event types supported by this VDR.

 #### SSI events type